Generic selectors

 There is one last spirit discussed in the Bible:

-1 CORINTHIANS 2:12 Now we have not received the spirit of the world, but the Spirit that is of God, so that we might know the things graciously given to us by God;
+1 CORINTHIANS 2:12 Now we have received, not the spirit of the world, but the Spirit who is from God, that we might know the things that have been freely given to us by God.

 The spirit of the world is not a living being; but it is, in some regards, similar to the Holy Spirit—it is an influence on the world, but the source of it is Satan and the demons.

-EPHESIANS 2:2 In which you walked in times past according to the course of this world, according to the prince of the power of the air, the spirit that is now working within the children of disobedience.
+EPHESIANS 2:2 in which you once walked according to the course of this world, according to the prince of the power of the air, the spirit who now works in the sons of disobedience,

-1 TIMOTHY 4:1 Now the [Holy] Spirit tells us explicitly that in the latter times some shall apostatize from the faith, and shall follow deceiving spirits and doctrines of demons.
+1 TIMOTHY 4:1 Now the [Holy] Spirit expressly says that in latter times some will depart from the faith, giving heed to deceiving spirits and doctrines of demons,

-2 CORINTHIANS 4:4 In whom the god of this age [Satan] has blinded the minds of those who do not believe, lest the light of the gospel of the glory of Christ, Who is the image of God, should shine unto them.
+2 CORINTHIANS 4:4 whose minds the god [Satan] of this age has blinded, who do not believe, lest the light of the gospel of the glory of Christ, who is the image of God, should shine on them.

-The Spirit of the World is none other than the influence, pressure, and manipulation of the people of this world by Satan and the demons who hate God and His plan for the salvation of mankind.
+The Spirit of the World is none other than the influence, pressure, and manipulation of the people of this world by Satan and the demons who hate God and mankind.

 CHAPTER 5

-Prayers of the saints are kept in golden bowls mixed with sweet smelling incense and tended to by those who are before the throne of the Most High God[33].
+Prayers of the saints are kept in golden bowls mixed with sweet smelling incense and tended to by those who are before the throne of the Most High God[31].
 Supplications to our Father in heaven are, above all else we do in this life, precious to Him.
-They are a reflection of our heart and mind—whether we offer worship, thanksgiving, praise, joy; or we are enduring sorrows, neediness, sufferings, trials, temptations; or when in need of forgiveness, fellowship, comfort, strength, understanding, wisdom.
+They are a reflection of our heart and mind—whether they offer worship, thanksgiving, praise, joy; or express enduring sorrows, neediness, sufferings, trials, temptations; or pleas for forgiveness, fellowship, comfort, strength, understanding, wisdom.

 While Jesus Christ was on the earth, the disciples could ask whatsoever they required of Him directly; but all that changed after His resurrection.
-Paul said that “we should come with boldness to the [God’s] throne of grace, so that we may receive mercy and find grace to help in time of need” (Hebrews 4:16).
-So now our prayers are directed to God Himself.
+Paul said that “Let us therefore come boldly to the throne of grace, that we may obtain mercy and find grace to help in time of need” (Hebrews 4:16).
+Now our prayers are directed to God Himself.

-Even so, it is most interesting to note that prayer is never directed to the Holy Spirit or asked in the authority of its name (as is the case with the name of Jesus Christ[34]).
+It is interesting to note that prayer is never directed to the Holy Spirit or asked in the authority of its name (as is the case with the name of Jesus Christ[32]).
 Thus, if it were a living being, it is once again excluded from all that pertains to the Elohim Godhead.
-We pray in (Gk. en = in, with, by) the spirit[35]; as explained earlier, this is describing the indwelling of the Holy Spirit, the means by which God examines our hearts[36].
+We pray in (Gk. en = in, with, by) the spirit[33].
+As explained earlier, this is describing the indwelling of the Holy Spirit, the means by which God examines our hearts[34].
 It is not a living being but merely the power of God that spiritually links us together.

 Father of Jesus Christ